USMC/COMBAT HELICOPTER ASSOCIATION - KIA DATABASE

 Navy Lt.
 ROBERT L. LEDBETTER, chaplain of the 26 Marine Amphibious Unit, Norfolk, Va.

 Marine Cpl.
-CLIFF MOYER, Cement City, Mo.
+CLIFF MOYER, FIRST MECHANIC, Cement City, Mo.

 Marine Cpl.
 GREG C. REBER, Auburn, Pa.